otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/06-enumerations-debugging-and-unit-testing.md

 Identify one syntax error and two logical errors in the code above.
 Also, explain how to fix these errors.

-## Task 3 (Research):
+## Task 5:

-Explain the following exceptions:

-1. `ArgumentNullException`
-2. `IndexOutOfRangeException`
-3. `NullReferenceException`
-4. `FileNotFoundException`
-5. `IOException`
-6. `DivideByZeroException`
+Create a unit test for two tasks in **03-formative-assessment**.
+Ensure that you cover all fields and methods concerned.

-# Formative and Research Assessment Submission
+# Formative Assessment Submission

 Create a new pull request and assign **grayson-orr** to review your submission.
-Please don't merge your own pull request.
+Please do not your own pull request.